-From ceilings to base trim and from siding to front doors – when it comes to painting, I’ve tackled it all.
+From ceilings to base trim and from siding to front doors – when it comes to painting, I’ve tackled it all, and I’m ready to share house painting tips for beginners.
 I’ve sprayed and rolled and brushed and sponged.
 (Seriously – sponge painting used to be COOL, guys.)

 I’ve had success and I’ve had plenty of mess-ups.
 But painting is good for the soul – you take something ugly or outdated and make it new again.
 And it takes very little skill, money or time to do it.

 Which means painting is the ultimate gateway drug to other giant renovation projects.
 And this is a good drug.
 So, you can consider me your dealer.
 Or enabler.
 Or whatever.

 Over the years, I’ve come up with plenty of time, money and sanity-saving techniques for painting.
 Some were covered in my post The Lazy Girl’s Painting Tips.